6 factors to consider when picking out the best kind of crown for your tooth. -

-Dental crowns serve many important functions but if your tooth does not require one then other types of dental restorations make a better choice.
+Dental crowns serve many important functions.
+But if your tooth does not require one then other types of dental restorations make a better choice.

-2) There are other ways to improve the cosmetic appearance of teeth.
+b) There are other ways to improve the cosmetic appearance of teeth.

 If it's just a change in appearance that's needed, porcelain veneers may provide a less invasive way to accomplish the same cosmetic end result.
 In some situations, just placing tooth bonding may suffice.

-In some situations, a second opinion can be a good idea.
+c) In some situations, a second opinion can be a good idea.

 If your new dentist suggests several crowns (while your previous dentist never did), or if your current dentist seems to solve every problem by placing one, a second opinion may be in order.